DecisioNet: A Binary-Tree Structured Neural Network: Related Work

 \subsubsection{Tree-Structured Neural Networks}

 Instead of replacing DTs decision nodes with neural modules, the other direction is also possible: creating a DNN with a structure of a DT, such that the routing behavior of a DT is present.
 This network consists of multiple sub-networks, that are traversed conditionally based on the routing nodes' decisions. \cite{yan2015hdcnn} proposed HD-CNN, where a small CNN is first activated to classify inputs into coarse categories.
 This network has a hierarchical architecture which is essentially an SDT-structured DNN with a single decision node with $k$ branches.
 HD-CNN is not trained end-to-end but in a modular way: there is a common (shared) network for predicting coarse categories and coarse-category expert networks.
 Each of these networks is trained alone (the expert modules are trained only with their corresponding classes; The coarse-category labels are achieved by clustering similar classes based on an existing network), and all of them are fined tuned together in the end. \cite{ioannou2016decision} extended the tree-structured net of HD-CNN to conditional networks.
 These are DAG-based CNN architectures with data routing.
 They distinguish between two types of routing: i) explicit routing - where data is conditionally passed to a node's children (one or more) based on a routing function.
 This method is similar to DTs. ii) implicit routing - where the data is split into portions that are sent to the node's children unconditionally.
 In the paper. this method is done using filter groups (\ie, splitting outputs feature maps into groups, where each group goes to a separate route).
 Another tree-structured NN is Adaptive Neural Trees (ANT) \cite{tanno2019adaptive}.
-In ANT, the tree structure is learned together with the model's weights; This approach is different from tree-structured NNs with a static architecture that is commonly used (in this work as well). \paragraph{Differences and Similarities} DecisioNet is, to some extent, a combination of HD-CNN \cite{yan2015hdcnn} and conditional networks \cite{ioannou2016decision}.
-We create labels for training the routing modules with a method that's based on the one proposed in HD-CNN, but unlike \cite{yan2015hdcnn}, we train deeper, tree-structured DNNs with explicit routing, and we do the training end-to-end.
-We use explicit routing, similar to the one that was suggested for conditional networks.
-However, we use a different method for training end-to-end (improved semantic hashing \cite{kaiser2018discrete}), and more importantly, we show actual results for explicitly-routed DNN trees (in \cite{ioannou2016decision} the main results were achieved using implicit routing; The only result that contained explicit routing was a CNN ensemble with a single decision for choosing which models to use for the final prediction).
-Finally, the approach used by ANT \cite{tanno2019adaptive} is building the tree-structured net from scratch; We aim to optimize the computational cost of an \textit{existing network} by transforming its structure into a tree.
+In ANT, the tree structure is learned together with the model's weights; This approach is different from tree-structured NNs with a static architecture that is commonly used (in this work as well).